-When sending instant messages just won’t cut it, we also use Zoom, a video teleconferencing tool that allows you to call several people at a time, see each others’ faces, share your screen, record, etc. We “zoom” each other often during those moments when we wish we could tap someone on the shoulder- if it’s not too intrusive.
+When sending instant messages just won’t cut it, we also use Zoom, one of the most popular tools for video calls.
+Easy to use, it allows you to call several people at once (We’ve had calls with over 100 people!), see each others’ faces, share your screen, record, etc. We “Zoom” each other often during those moments when we know it would be easiest to chat “face to face.”

-Last but not least, we do also use email, of course!
-But we try to use it sparingly and effectively to avoid inbox overload.
-We reserve email for sharing documents or conversations that we will need to come back to later, as it is difficult in Ryver to revisit conversations from as far back as even a week.
+Last but not least, email is fundamental, but try to use it sparingly and effectively to avoid inbox overload.
+We reserve email for sharing documents or important conversations that we will need to come back to later.

 As with any organization, it’s fundamental to have good project management tools in place in order to track the progress of a project, delegate tasks, prioritize, and provide visibility across the board.
 This is especially important for remote teams because it’s the only way to effectively collaborate, knowing who is working on what, and even more so when working in Agile software development.